6th Foreign Infantry Regiment

 2e REI - 2 REI - Foreign Legion - 2nd Battalion - 1939 - Insignia - Badge - Levant

-The insignia of the 2nd Battalion, 2e REI in Syria, designed by Lieutenant Point and distributed in 1939.
-Nicknamed as the Damascus Battalion, the unit would keep the insignia even after 1939.
+Insignia of the 2nd Battalion 2e REI in Syria, designed by Lieutenant Point and distributed in 1939.
+Nicknamed as the Damascus Battalion, the unit retained the insignia after 1939.

 6th Foreign Infantry Regiment in 1939

-6e REI’s composition in the Levant in late December 1939
+The 6e REI’s composition in the Levant in late 1939:

 • Command – Lieutenant Colonel Fernand Barre